-It is the merchant's responsibility to institute proper personnel management techniques for allowing user access to cardholder data, site data, etc. You can control whether each individual user can see the full credit card PAN (or only the masked data).
+It is your responsibility to institute proper personnel management techniques for allowing admin user access to cardholder data, site data, etc. You can control whether each individual admin user can see credit card PAN (or only last 4).

 In most systems, a security breach is the result of unethical personnel.
 So pay special attention to whom you trust into your admin site and who you allow to view full decrypted and unmasked payment information.